mdjisan1/BornoLens-Bangla-Sentiment-Analyzer-BERT-ONNX-LIME-/README.md

 A web-based Bengali sentiment classifier with explainable AI support.
 This app uses a fine-tuned [Bangla BERT model](https://huggingface.co/sagorsarker/bangla-bert-base) exported to ONNX for fast inference.
 It classifies Bengali texts into harmful content categories and highlights the most influential words using **LIME**.

 Live Link: https://bornolens.com/
+Note: Updated the UI and deployed in server for better user experience (React + Django + MySQL).
 ---

 ## 📖 Table of Contents